vintedtester/gradle-cucumber-jvm-plugin/README.md

 * `isStrict`: A boolean value indicating whether scenarios should be evaluated strictly.
 Defaults to **false**
 * `snippits`: Indicator to cucumber on what style to use for generated step examples.
 Legal values include camelcase, underscore.
 Defaults to **camelcase**
 * `maxParallelForks`: Maximum number of forked Java processes to start to run tests in parallel.
 Default to **1**
+* `systemProperties`: Map of properties to values (String->String) to pass to the forked test running JVMs as Java system properties.

 ### Reporting